maizzle/maizzle.com/content/docs/configuration/templates.md

 ---
 title: "Templates configuration"
-description: "Configuring template sources and other related options in Maizzle"
+description: "Configuring template sources and other related options in Maizzle."
 ---

 # Templates configuration